Screenprints, 76 x 104 cm, CMYK.

 Installation with B/W letterpress print on newspaper; mixed wood fibre materials; animation 3:00 min.

-Skogsaken (The Forest Case) takes as its starting point the relatively new cultural landscape around Bergen, Norway.
-The coastal city is encircled by mountains covered by a forest planted in the late 1860’s onward.
+The Forest Case (Skogsaken) takes as its starting point the relatively new cultural landscape around Bergen, Norway.
+The coastal city is encircled by mountains covered with a forest planted in the late 1860’s onward.
 The idea of covering the city mountains with trees arose in part from resource shortages and economic needs.
-Afforestation was at the time a question of growing a strong national economy.
-Besides the prospect that the forest would yield timber, planting also stemmed from aesthetic preferences, as the forested, cultivated landscape was preferable to the “grey and bald mountains,” which at that time dominated the landscape around the city.
+The national effort for afforestation, known as «skogsaken», was at the time a question of growing a strong national economy.
+Besides the prospect that the forest would yield timber, planting trees in the city mountains also stemmed from aesthetic preferences, as the forested, cultivated landscape was preferable to the «grey and bald mountains» which at that time dominated the landscape around Bergen.
 Afforestation was thus also a question of shaping nature as an image.

-With local history of Bergen as backdrop and imaging technology as a co-creating tool, I sought to explore ways in which nature as an image is shaped and mediated.
-For the project, I created a dataset of 3500 photographs of trees in this forest, hiking the mountains for days.
+With Bergen’s local history as a backdrop and machine learning as a lens, the project is a reflection on how natural landscapes are shaped and mediated according to human preferences and systems.
+The raw material for the works is a dataset of 3,500 photographs of trees I have taken in Byfjellene – the city mountains – in Bergen.
 These images were in turn used for training a machine learning tool to generate new hybrid trees and landscapes.
 The generated images are printed as colour screen prints, and as letterpress prints for an installation including a short animation.

-Read more: Press release for the two-part exhibition Skogsaken (The Forest Case) at Entrée and Trykkeriet, Bergen, Norway.
+Read more: Press release for the two-part exhibition Skogsaken at Entrée and Trykkeriet, Bergen, Norway.

 Review by Patrik Entian, Minnet om materia, at OmKonst.